- LATEST BLOG POST

 Lately we have been busy working on a mining related comprehensive risk assessment.
 Integrating traditional knowledge in risk assessments proved to be a significant skill as public records and other usually available data were almost non-existent.

-We use the adjective “comprehensive” for risk assessments covering multi hazards (earthquake, flood, man-made, etc…) and a variety of targets such as population, environment, as well as supply chain network elements.
+We use the adjective “comprehensive” for risk assessments covering multi hazards (earthquake, flood, man-made, etc…).
+The term also covers assessments with a variety of targets such as population, environment, as well as supply chain network elements.